Setting Up Programming Environment

 Configure programming environment

-$ conda env create --yes -f https://raw.githubusercontent.com/ENCCS/practical-machine-learning/main/content/env/environment.yml
+$ conda env create -y --file=https://raw.githubusercontent.com/ENCCS/practical-machine-learning/main/content/env/environment.yml

 $ conda activate practical_machine_learning